guardian/consent-logs/README.md

 ###### purposes

 This is an object of valid purpose keys with a boolean that describes whether the user gave consent for this purpose.
 In version 1 the only valid key is `personalisedAdvertising`.
+This stores whether the user will be shown personalised adverts from Ad Manager.
+For some CMP implementations (e.g. mobile) this is a dedicated question, and for some this is determined from the IAB purpose questions.

 ###### browserId